Tyrod Taylor Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 - Note: Taylor's stats vs. Titans date back to 2016.

-- The Titans are conceding 287.1 passing yards per game this season, the NFL's 27th-ranked pass defense.
+- The 287.1 yards per game the Titans are conceding through the air makes them the NFL's 27th-ranked pass defense.

-- At 1.8 passing TDs allowed per game, the Titans defense is ranked 26th in the league.
+- At 1.8 passing TDs allowed per game, the Titans defense is ranked 26th in the NFL.

 Recent Performances

-- In his Week 9 outing against the Dolphins, Taylor had 240 yards while completing 55.8% of his passes with three interceptions.
+- Taylor put together a 240-yard performance against the Dolphins in Week 9, completing 55.8% of his passes with three interceptions.

-- He also carried the ball three times for 23 yards, averaging 7.7 yards per carry on the ground.
+- He tacked on three carries for 23 yards, averaging 7.7 yards per carry.

 Taylor's Houston Teammates